The Things You Should Not Do in Uganda While Visiting the Pearl of Africa

 6.-Avoid drinking Water from the Tap:

-The Bradt Guide for Uganda states, “Tap water is reasonably safe to drink in larger towns.”
-That would be true if water were directly piped from the mainline to a hotel.
-Water mains bring it to a storage tank you see everywhere traveling through Uganda, and the hygienic condition of the storage tank can be a problem.
+The Bradt Guide for Uganda advises that “Tap water is reasonably safe to drink in larger towns,” but this is true mainly if the water goes directly from the mainline to a hotel.
+Water is often stored in tanks, which you will see all over Uganda.
+The cleanliness of these tanks can be a concern.

-Uganda tourists and visitors should use bottled water; Rwenzori Water is the top brand.
-Do not think that Rwenzori is pure glacial water from the Rwenzori Mountains, but Kampala water is not purified and treated for safe consumption.
-Surprisingly, Coca-Cola is a participant in the production of Rwenzori Water.
+To stay safe, tourists and visitors should drink bottled water.
+Rwenzori Water is the most popular brand.
+It is not pure glacial water from the Rwenzori Mountains, and the tap water in Kampala is usually untreated.
+Interestingly, Coca-Cola is involved in the production and distribution of Rwenzori Water, ensuring its quality and safety.

 7.-Avoid the Nightclubs and Bar Scene in Kampala: